 From Fines to Imprisonment: What Are the Effects of Computer Piracy?

-So, if you really want to grab their attention, educate them, and ensure your employer stays compliant, you may want to show them the content below.
+So, if you really want to grab their attention, educate them, and ensure your employer stays compliant, you may want to show them the information below.

 Why is Software Licensing Important?